 Tables 8.1a) to c) summarize the CVs computed for all of those estimates.
 The first table presents the CVs for all the estimates where the estimated proportion falls between 10% and 20% whereas the second table presents results for proportions that fall in the 20% to 30% range.
 Finally, the third table summarizes all estimates where the estimated proportion is greater than 30%.
 The results are broken down this way because of the fact that the CV is very dependent on the estimate itself.
 The lower the estimated proportion, the more likely the CV will be large simply because the denominator in the calculation of the CV is the estimate itself.
 This phenomenon can be observed in the tables.
 The CVs in table 8.1a) are on average slightly higher than the ones in table 8.1b), which in turn are slightly higher than the ones in table 8.1c).
-However, in almost all cases we see that the CV is well below the 16.5% upper limit set at the sample design stage, and that is true for both the cycle 1 and cycle 2 estimates.
-In fact, very few CVs are higher than 10%.
-This is expected as the design of the sample aims for CVs below the 16.5% range for five cycles of the survey.

 Sample attrition will surely continue to affect future cycles of the survey, leading to fewer usable records in estimation and consequently larger sampling errors.
 Note that the CVs tend to be larger for French students in Nova Scotia and Manitoba.
 Although the sampling fraction of schools and students for those two super strata was very high, the replication method used to compute the sampling errors assumes the sample was selected with replacement.
 This will have the effect of over estimating the sampling error for strata where the sampling fraction was high.
-See Section 12 for more detail on the estimation of sampling variance.
+See Section 12.0 for more detail on the estimation of sampling variance.